EvernodeXRPL/evernode-docs/docs/source/sdk/hotpocket/tutorials/contract-context.md

 ## readonly

 A boolean indicating whether the contract is being invoked due to a consensus execution or a [read request](readreq).
 In readonly mode, the filesystem is readonly and represents the last consensus state.
 At any given time, multiple readonly executions of the contract can happen.
-However only one consensus execution will happen at any given time.
+However, only one consensus execution will happen at any given time.

 ## timestamp